sfera-labs/strato-pi-kernel-module/README.md

 You can read and/or write to these files to configure, monitor and control your Strato Pi.

-The values of the configuration files marked with * can be permanently saved in the Strato Pi controller using the `/mcu/config` file.
-If not permanently saved, the parameters will be reset to the original factory defaults, or to the previously saved user configuration, after every power cycle of the Raspberry Pi.
+Files written in _italic_ are configuration parameters further detailed in the [Strato Pi Logic Controller Advanced Configuration Guide](https://www.sferalabs.cc/files/strato/doc/stratopi-logic-controller-advanced-configuration-guide.pdf).
+Configuration parameters marked with * are not persistent, i.e. their values are reset to default after a power cycle.
+To change the default values use the `/mcu/config` file (see below).

+This allows to have a different configuration during the boot up phase, even after an abrupt shutdown.
+For instance, you may want a short watchdog timeout while your application is running, but it needs to be reset to a longer timeout when a power cycle occurs so that Strato Pi has the time to boot and restart your application handling the watchdog heartbeat.

 ### Buzzer - `/sys/class/stratopi/buzzer/`